neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 > mistakes.**

-But: With great power comes great responsibility! <br> You can do almost anything in the terminal, also delete things irreversibily or other things that you didn't intend to so.
+But: With great power comes great responsibility! <br> You can do almost anything in the terminal, also delete things irreversibly or other things that you didn't intend to so.
 So be cautious!

 ### Terminal Setup